 The Current Employment Statistics (CES) survey, also known as the payroll survey, publishes estimates of employment, hours, and earnings at national, state and metropolitan area levels on a monthly basis.
 If you have questions, contact the CES staff.

 The Current Population Survey (CPS), also known as the household survey, is a sample of about 60,000 occupied households that is conducted by the U.S. Census Bureau for BLS.
 It provides a comprehensive body of data on the labor force, employment, unemployment, people not in the labor force, hours of work, earnings, and other demographic and labor force characteristics.
 If you have questions, contact the CPS staff.

-The Job Openings and Labor Turnover Survey (JOLTS) provides estimates of job openings, hires, and separations that serve as demand-side indicators at the national level.
+The Job Openings and Labor Turnover Survey (JOLTS) provides monthly estimates of job openings, hires, and separations that serve as demand-side indicators at the national level.

 The Quarterly Census of Employment and Wages (QCEW) publishes data on establishment counts, monthly employment, and total quarterly wages each quarter.
 The data are published in the County Employment and Wages news release.